doismellburning/o_portfolio_api_old/README.rst

 A very simple RESTful API for an open e-portfolio for doctors.

-See files in `docs` for specific details.
+See files in `docs` for details of the endpoints.

 Usage
 =====